Stefan-Manek/code-portfolio/Data Science API Assignment/README.md

 The API picked was a Football Data API (https://www.football-data.org/)

 The assignment is split into two tasks, Data Gathering and Data Analysis, and all code is written in .pynb format as required by the course.
-The data gathered from the first task was saved locally in the Raw Data folder.
-Any processed data was saved in the Processed Data folder.